-The Trust operates a comprehensive and transparent recruitment and selection process, incorporating the provisions of the "Keeping Children Safe in Education" guidelines.
+Our trust operates a comprehensive and transparent recruitment and selection process, incorporating the provisions of the "Keeping Children Safe in Education" guidelines.

-The majority of the Trust's staff are employed directly on a permanent or fixed term basis.
-Those successfully appointed are sourced from multiple recruitment services which utilise a range of direct advertising, social media, databases and existing staff referrals, or via approved third party agencies.
+The majority of our trust's staff are employed directly on a permanent or fixed term basis.
+Those successfully appointed are sourced from multiple recruitment services which utilise a range of direct advertising, social media, databases and existing staff referrals, or via approved third-party agencies.

-In line with our commitments to safeguarding, the Trust operates a preferred supplier group for employment agencies, with each agency agreeing to Terms of Business prior to any engagement.
+In line with our commitments to safeguarding, our trust operates a preferred supplier group for employment agencies, with each agency agreeing to terms of business prior to any engagement.
 Agencies are selected based on their vetting policies, compliance processes, worker pay, and mandatory industry accreditation.
 Copies of the agency's modern slavery statement are also requested.
-Those agencies selected to work with the Trust are reviewed regularly for best practice, and all new employment agencies wishing to be considered are reviewed against our requirements, before accepting workers from that agency.
+Those agencies selected to work with our trust are reviewed regularly for best practice, and all new employment agencies wishing to be considered are reviewed against our requirements, before accepting workers from that agency.

-All employees who join the Trust are subject to rigorous pre-employment checks to ensure they are genuine applicants operating as free agents with the required level of propriety.
+All employees who join our trust are subject to rigorous pre-employment checks to ensure they are genuine applicants operating as free agents with the required level of propriety.
 These will include verification of identity, references, evidence of qualifications, criminal record disclosure and right-to-work checks.

-For roles covered by agency workers, the Trust will ensure that similar checks to those for employees are carried out.
+For roles covered by agency workers, our trust will ensure that similar checks to those for employees are carried out.
 This is done by obtaining written verification from the agency that the checks have been conducted and the outcomes are satisfactory.
 The agencies themselves will have been subject to our rigorous supplier verification process which includes due diligence on their organisation.